NavneetHegde/GitMore/README.md

 ## Requirements
-  Works with GIT installed for Visual Studio 2019
+  Works with GIT installed for Visual Studio 2019 and 2022

 ## Known Issues
 - None